-It goes without saying, if your headset is not connected to your iPhone you will not hear any of the aural alerts.
+It goes without saying, if your headset is not connected to your iPad you will not hear any of the aural alerts.
 While this is not a requirement to use the app, it's the best user experience.

-Since there are so many ways to connect your headset to your iPhone, I will not cover all of the possible options.
-In general, the best option is to use an ANR headset with Bluetooth capability and connect it to your iPhone.
-Another good option is an ANR headset connected via an external 1/8" stereo audio cable from the iPhone to a headset or intercom.
+Since there are so many ways to connect your headset to your iPad, I will not cover all of the possible options.
+In general, the best option is to use an ANR headset with Bluetooth capability to connect to the iPad.
+Another good option is an ANR headset connected via an external 1/8" stereo audio cable from the iPad to a headset or intercom.